rishabhtak/hotel/hotel-frontend/README.md

 Technical Details :

-- Nextjs 13 with Tailwind CSS
+- Nextjs 13 with Tailwind CSS and Material Tailwind
 - Reactjs 18 with MaterialUI
 - Redux Toolkit with Async Thunk
 - React Router v6